 The Internet of Things market is expected to rise from $170 billion this year to $561 billion by 2022, with millions and millions of new devices to be added to our lives.
 Smart appliances are finding their ways into kitchens while building controls keep lights and temperatures constant, and even solar panels on our roofs are tracking energy consumption and helping optimize power usage through an entire building.

-Plus, in our warehouses and factories, offices and small businesses, there is an increase in sensors, smartphones, personal assistance devices, inventory management tools, and so much more.
+Plus, in our warehouses and factories, offices, and small businesses, there is an increase in sensors, smartphones, personal assistance devices, inventory management tools, and so much more.

 Each and every device that connects to your network could be a threat.
-We’ve heard about how baby monitors can be hacked and used in DDoS attacks, so many people are taking time to start securing their networks and new devices.
+We’ve heard about how baby monitors can be hacked and used in DDoS attacks, so many people are taking the time to start securing their networks and new devices.

 It’s a great first step, but it overlooks one new, key area.